BigDatalex/Getting-Cleaning-Data-Assignment/README.md

 # Getting-Cleaning-Data-Assignment
-This repo contains the Readme, CodeBook and R-Script (run_Analysis.R) for the Coursera Assignment of Getting &amp; Cleaning Data
+This repo contains the Readme, CodeBook, R-Script (run_Analysis.R) and the final dataset "X_all_mean" for the Coursera Assignment of Getting &amp; Cleaning Data

 Assignment Getting & Cleaning Data Week 4 - Readme